scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBServerOnEKS.md

 * A VPC with NAT gateway
 * An EKS cluster with two Kubernetes node groups
-* A managed database service
+* A Scalar DB supported managed database service.
-    * DynamoDB
 * A Bastion instance with a public IP
 * Amazon CloudWatch